Strong Representation for Truck Injuries

 A post in the New York Times Opinion Page on August 21, 2015 discusses some very unsettling facts regarding tractor trailer regulations.
 In recent months, the federal government has taken steps to allow truck drivers to work more and rest less.
 What’s more, Congress discouraged the Federal Motor Carrier Safety Administration from proactively investing in monitoring technology that would be more effective in monitoring the vehicles and their drivers.
 There have also been indications that heavier, longer trucks on the road would not only be accepted by Congress, but supported.
 There is also a push by Congress to lower the age for drivers of over the road commercial vehicles (trucks that travel across state lines) from 21 years old, down to 18 years old.

-Truck Accident Injury Attorneys Ready to Discuss Your Claim
+Truck Accident Injury Attorneys in El Paso Are Ready to Discuss Your Claim

 At Forbes & Forbes, we represent individuals who have suffered a serious injury as a result of a tractor trailer crash.
 We represent injured parties in New Mexico and Texas, as well as the families of individuals who have died as a result of a head-on crash, under-ride accident or other wreck involving a commercial truck.